zdinakmg/zdinakmg.github.io/_publications/2014-06-01-ijcb-inflation-number-4.md

+_Click titles for full abstracts_

 ---
 title: "Are Long-Term Inflation Expectations Well Anchored in Brazil, Chile, and Mexico?"
 collection: publications
 permalink: /publication/2014-06-01-ijcb-inflation-number-4
 excerpt: 'We consider whether long-term inflation expectations have become better anchored in Brazil, Chile, and Mexico, using both survey- and financial-market-based measures.
 This paper is the first to examine the evidence from Brazil and Mexico.
-We find that inflation expectations have become much better anchored over the past decade in all three countries. _Click title for full abstract_.'
+We find that inflation expectations have become much better anchored over the past decade in all three countries.'
 date: 2014-06-01
 venue: 'International Journal of Central Banking'
 paperurl: 'http://zdinakmg.github.io/files/ijcb14q2a14.pdf'